openshift/lightspeed-service/CONTRIBUTING.md

 ### Tips and hints for developing e2e tests

-End to end tests can be run locally, but in this case, some tests that assume they run on cluster needs to be skipped.
+End to end tests can be run locally, but in this case, some tests that assume they run on a cluster need to be skipped.
 Set the `TEST_TAGS` environment variable before the tests are started:

 ```